dart-lang/build/build_config/README.md

 dart run build_runner build --define=some_package:some_builder=some_option="Priority 6"
 ```

-If values are valid JSON they are parsed to objects, making them as expressive
+If values are valid JSON they are parsed to objects.
+For example, it's possible
-as YAML files.
-For example, it's possible to pass lists and maps.
-If values are
+to pass lists and maps.
+If values are not valid JSON they are used as exact
-not valid JSON they are used as exact strings.
+strings.

 ### How can I include additional sources in my build?